libp2p/specs/ROADMAP.md

 popular frontend tooling (webpack, parcel, etc.).
 Developers should be able to cherry-pick the features to incorporate in their bundle, and tree-shaking should produce good results.

-In terms of transports, hardening our WebRTC support and enabling it by default will bring a huge boost to general browser connectivity.

 Targeting the [WASM runtime](#libp2p-as-a-wasm-library) deserves a special mention, as we're likely to see more user interest in